Online Maximum Independent Set of Hyperrectangles: Unit Hypercubes

 For general $n>5$ and $d \geq 2$, the adversary's strategy must be at least as good as using the optimal strategy for $n=5$ for each set of 5 hypercubes and then using the optimal strategy for $n \bmod 5$ for the remaining hypercubes.
 If we fix $p=0.56$, we have an asymptotic lower bound of 2.651001 for the competitive ratio.

 One difficulty with this computational approach is that we only get the optimal intersection graph, not the arrangement of the hypercubes in space.
-This means that we have to manually verify if there even exists such an arrangement of unit $d$-cubes.
-Equivalently, we have to determine whether the cubicity of the graph is at most $d$.
-For $d \geq 2$, recognizing graphs of boxicity at most $d$ is NP-complete~\citep{Yannakakis1982, Kratochvil1994}, and the NP-completeness of recognizing graphs of cubicity at most $d$ follows directly.
+This means that we have to manually verify if there even exists such an arrangement of unit $d$-cubes corresponding to the graph.
 On the other hand, even though this approach does not guarantee the existence of the actual arrangement of unit hypercubes, it does give us an upper bound on the competitive ratio.

 Another obstacle is that the expression for the expected value of the solution constructed by \greedy{p} is given by a polynomial of degree $n$.
 For large $n$, this could lead to huge changes in the value of the expression with very small changes to $p$.
 This won't invalidate our theoretical results, but it does mean we may miss even better algorithms given by other values of $p$ if we are not very careful in the optimization process.
 Perhaps there are some theoretical guarantees on how many values of $p$ we have to test before we can be reasonably sure that we have found the maximum?
 Is there a more practical method for maximizing univariate polynomials over a finite interval?
 These are two relevant questions for future work.